pradeep800/Destributed-Task-Scheduler/README.md

 - **Check file posted (`task/fileposted/check`):** Checks if the file has been posted yet.

 ### producer
-basically producer will get data from `Task Db` and publish them into `SQS` **Working of Producer**
+basically producer will get data from `Task Database` and publish them into `SQS` **Working of Producer**
-- Lock the database get first 20 entry from `Task db`
+- Lock the database get first 20 entry from `Task Database`
 - Publish these entry to `SQS`
 - Add new entry in `picked_at_by_producer` in `Task Database` with current timestamp and `is_producible` to `false`.